-Welcome to my blog, it’s called Momcrieff!
 Do you know that I live in Wisconsin?
-And, that Wisconsin has a huge tradition of having fish fry every single Friday night?
+And, that Wisconsin has a huge tradition to go out for a fish fry every single Friday night?
 Don’t try to go out Friday night without a reservation.
 Or go really early.

-I’ve had them a couple of times in restaurants and wasn’t too thrilled.
+I’ve had potato pancakes a few times in restaurants and wasn’t too thrilled.
 Then, a couple of weeks ago I was out for coffee with a friend and, we were talking about some of the cheap foods we survived on in college.
 My friend was talking about how she had learned to make a mean potato pancake.
 Of course, I asked for the recipe.

 How did I not know these are so good?
 I’ve never made scratch potato pancakes.
 They aren’t hard to make and use very simple ingredients.